-Friend2Friend is Alice!
+Friend2Friend is one of Alice!
 Health Promotion’s skills-based training program.
-It is a 3 hour workshop designed to help Columbia students effectively recognize and respond to others exhibiting indicators of distress.
-Students can be a helper and connect peers to resources on- and off-campus.
-The training is focused on understanding, re-framing, referring, and self-care.
+This three-hour workshop is designed to help Columbia students recognize and respond to others exhibiting indicators of distress.
+Focused on understanding, reframing, referring, and self-care, students learn how to connect peers to resources on- and off-campus.

 At the end of this training, participants will be able to:

-- List at least 3 factors that can help someone maintain positive well-being.
+- List at least three factors that can help someone maintain positive well-being

-- List at list 3 reasons why students may choose not to get help.
+- List at least three reasons why students may choose not to get help

-- List at least 3 possible signs of distress.
+- List at least three possible signs of distress

-- Identify ways to care for yourself after helping a friend.
+- Identify ways to care for one self after helping a friend

-Each training session is open to a minimum of 6 participants and a maximum of 20 participants.
-Sessions are available to all currently enrolled Columbia University students.
+Each training session is open to a minimum of six participants and a maximum of 25.
+Sessions are available to all currently enrolled Columbia students.

-If you are interested in attending one of our open sessions, please contact Alice!
-Health Promotion at firstname.lastname@example.org for a list of sessions being offered.
+Students interested in attending one of our open sessions should email firstname.lastname@example.org for a list of sessions currently being offered.

 Students can request a Friend2Friend training for their group by completing and submitting an Alice!
 Health Promotion Workshop and Training Request.